takacsmark/takacsmark.github.io/_posts/2019-01-14-docker-swarm-tutorial-for-beginners.md

 It's a common option to specify resources in the Compose file with the `resources` option under `deploy`.
 You can limit and reserve CPU and memory for your containers with the use of `resources`.

 In the visualizer service I have specified the placement of the container with the constraint that is should be placed on a manager node.
-Docker gives you further options like `node.id`, `node.hostname` to define your constraints, but in real life, you'll probable set up your own labels to be as flexible as possible with your placement.
+Docker gives you further options like `node.id`, `node.hostname` to define your constraints, but in real life, you'll probably set up your own labels to be as flexible as possible with your placement.
 Check out the `node.labels` and `engine.labels` constraints.
 You can read more about this in the official [Docker documentation](https://docs.docker.com/engine/reference/commandline/service_create/#specify-service-constraints-constraint){:target="_blank"}.

 Let's re-deploy our stack.